 The evaluation and treatment of minor thermal burns will be reviewed here.
 The treatment of moderate and severe thermal burns and other injuries associated with burns are discussed separately.
 (See "Emergency care of moderate and severe thermal burns in adults" and "Emergency care of moderate and severe thermal burns in children" and "Environmental and weapon-related electrical injuries" and "Topical chemical burns" and "Inhalation injury from heat, smoke, or chemical irritants".)

 Accurate classification is not always possible initially and may require up to three weeks [3,4].
 The classification of burns, including burn depth and size, is discussed in detail separately.
-(See "Classification of burns", section on 'Classification' and "Classification of burns", section on 'Percent body surface area estimates'.)
+(See "Classification of burn injury", section on 'Classification by depth' and "Classification of burn injury", section on 'Extent of burn injury'.)

 Minor burns — Minor burns are defined by the American Burn Association as (table 1):

 ●Partial-thickness burns <10 percent TBSA in patients 10 to 50 years old